 But what about other common allergens?

-It’s thought that the rules for avoiding peanut allergy are the same for other allergenic foods.
 For example, if you delay the introduction of eggs or cow’s milk past 12 months, there’s a greater likelihood that your little one will develop an allergy to these foods.

 What this means is that exposure is good.
 And while you don’t want to go overboard on some foods that block iron absorption – like cow’s milk, nuts, and even eggs – it’s a very good idea to make these foods a regular part of mealtime.